-Student's Name Datatel #: Date of the Incident Date of Conference Student to describe incident/behaviors that resulting ng in an Unsatisfactory grade: Student to identify/ list course objective or student le arning outcomes violated (See Syllabus) : 1.
-2. 3.
-Student to Submit Remediation Plan (Submit to Nurs Remediation Objective(s): The student will successfu accuracy .
-1 2 3.
-Remediation Planned Activities: Remediation Schedule: Competency Reevaluation Plan: / Date: I have been informed that any future violation or I, failure to provide competent care will result in a "clinic reviewed and have had all my questions answered rega Unsatisfactory Grading policy and the Unsafe Practice rding the Performance Evaluation process, Signature indicates student hat Student Signature: as been informed of the "Unsatisfactory" performance/ Date: Faculty Signature: / Date:
+Student's Name Datatel #:

+Date of the Incident t Date of Conference

+Student to describe incident t/behaviors that resulting in an Unsatisfactory grade:

+Student to identify/list cour rse objective or student learning outcomes violated (See Syllabus):

+1

+2.

+3.

+tion Plan (Submit to Nursing Faculty via email):

+J () he student will successfully complete the identified competency with 100%

+accuracy.
+1

+2

+3.

+Remediation Planned Activ ities: Remediation Schedule:

+Compatency Recyclustics n Plan: Date:

+Competency Recvandation Paic.

+I, have been informed that any future violation or failure to

+have been informed that any future violation or failure to sult in a "clinical incident" review and counseling.
+I have also reviewed and have

+had all my questions answered the Unsafe Practice Policy. regarding the Performance Evaluation process, Unsatisfactory Grading policy and

+Signature indicates student has been informed of the "Unsatisfactory" performance

+Faculty Signature: / Date: / Date:

+Re-Evaluation#1 / Date:

+Datatel #: